 Work Zone Fatalities, Injuries, & Crashes

 In 2020, during the COVID-19 pandemic, work zone crashes & fatalities climbed despite lower traffic volumes.
 20, 21, 22, 23, 32, 33 For the first half of 2021, USDOT estimated another 18.4% surge in traffic fatalities over 2020 and the largest number of traffic fatalities since 2006.
 35 In 2021, TxDOT reported that work zone fatalities in fact surged 33%.
 36 For the first quarter of 2022, USDOT estimated a record increase in fatalities nationwide.
-38
+38 In early 2024, the Governor's Highway Safety Association (GHSA) found that the U.S. pedestrian fatality rate has jumped 48% from a decade ago.
+34

-The Governor's Highway Safety Association (GHSA) projected that the U.S. pedestrian fatality rate jumped an unprecedented 21% from 2019.
-34 A prior study found that 38% of "Pedestrian" fatalities in work zones were workers (i.e. road construction/maintenance workers, utility workers, and planning/surveying workers).
+A prior study found that 38% of "Pedestrian" fatalities in work zones were workers (i.e. road construction/maintenance workers, utility workers, and planning/surveying workers).
 Working on foot along our roadways is dangerous.

 Highway Maintenance workers died on the job 3.7 times more often than the average American worker & 19 times more often than Engineering & Office/Administrative workers.
 39,40 "In 2015, 35 percent of all highway worker fatalities at road construction sites resulted from a vehicle striking a worker.
 By 2021, this alarming figure had increased to 63 percent" notes Laborers' Health & Safety Fund of North America (LHSFNA).
 44 Tunnel, culvert, bridge repair work zones, etc. are known to be especially hazardous with high-speed traffic moving in close proximity to employees, roadside hazards, and/or little or no means for employees to escape from errant vehicles.
 The serious hazards faced by highway workers along our roadways, who are among the most "Vulnerable Road Users", highlights the need for Positive Protection & barrier separation in work zones.